Know Your Texas Lighting Codes

 Think For yourself - don't trust labels

 There is no national definition of “dark sky” or “night sky friendly” lighting.
 Every manufacturer can make up their own rules.
-Both the Be A Star Award application (the next section down) and the IDA Dark Sky Friendly Home Lighting Program (available in this section) are good guides.
+The Be A Star Award application (explained below on this webpage) is a good guide.
 You never want to see the light source – just the illumination.
-Follow the Five Principles of Responsible Outdoor Lighting to have the right amount of light, directed to the area where it is needed, in an appropriate color turned on only when a person is there to use it.
+Follow the Five Principles of Responsible Outdoor Lighting to have the right amount of light, directed to the area where it is needed, turned on only when a person is there to use it, and in an appropriate color.

-Download the Outdoor Light Fixture Replacement Options document below to guide you in selecting new fixtures.
+Download the Outdoor Light Fixture Replacement Options document included in the Factsheets and Resources for You below to guide you in selecting new fixtures.
 Keep in mind it lists good examples but, there will always be additional options coming on the market so use this for a guide.

 DarkSky Texas Recognition for Your Texas Property: Commercial or Residential